glhuilli/glhuilli.github.io/_posts/2019-02-24-research-trends-in-ml.markdown

 In the `TreeMap`, you can see painted with different colors that correspond to the top communities (ranked by number of nodes) identified in the co-authoring institution's network.
 Most of the centrality measures show very similar behavior.

-## What are the trends of ML research?
+## What are the current trends of ML research?

-The answer to this question is, for sure, well known.
-Anyone with some degree of understanding about this area should be able to answer `Deep Learning`.
-However, while Deep Learning research captures all the mainstream attention, other fields are exciting to keep an eye on.
+The answer to this question is very well known.
+Anyone with some degree of understanding about ML should be able to answer this with `Deep Learning`.
+However, while `Deep Learning` research captures all the mainstream attention, there are other exciting areas to keep an eye on.
 For example, `Adversarial Machine Learning` is an area of research that has gotten some traction over the last few years.
-Yes, it has been fueled by Deep Learning and Generative Adversarial Networks (aka GANs), but back in the day (~10 years ago), this was very fringe and pretty much inexistent (trust me, [I know](https://www.kdd.org/exploration_files/v11-2-18-CSI-LHuillier.pdf)).
+It has been fueled by Deep Learning and Generative Adversarial Networks (aka GANs), but ~10 years ago this was a very fringe and pretty much inexistent research area.

 Also, I find it very interesting what is going on with topics that were very hot +10 years ago and today are almost abandoned.
-"Classical" machine learning models like Kernel methods or Graphical models are rarely mentioned.
-They are far from being mentioned and investigated to the level that Neural Networks and Deep Learning are being researched today.
+"Classical" machine learning models like Kernel methods or Graphical models are rarely mentioned these days, far less mentioned than more popular research topics lie Neural Networks and Deep Learning.

-As listing all the possible research topics in machine learning could be a daunting task, I used some fairly simple non supervised NLP models that helped me listing the top 100 topics in ML.
+Listing all the possible research topics in machine learning could be a daunting task, so I used a fairly simple non supervised NLP model to extract this automatically from the research papers with the goal of generating the top 100 topics in ML.
 For this, I created first a list of keywords from the abstracts from all papers.
 Then, while just keeping the keywords that are present more than N times across topics in a particular year, I used a non-supervised topic modeling tool called Latent Dirichlet Allocation (particularly the one available in the `gensim` package).
 All this code is available in the `papeles` package, and examples on how to use it is available in [this script](https://github.com/glhuilli/papeles/blob/master/scripts/papeles%20-%20keywords%20topics%20analysis.ipynb).

 <div>
 <img src='{{ site.baseurl }}/assets/posts/neurips-analysis/neurips-keywords-word-cloud.png' alt='Wordcloud with keywords per year'>